 In the morning, climb aboard the 4WD for your descent to the crater floor.
 Hopefully you'll see some, or all, of the 'big five' creatures that rule here.
 Animals within the Ngorongoro Crater are less shy of people and safari vehicles, so it's easier to see them up close.
 Views from the rim of the crater are sensational.
 On the crater floor, grassland blends into swamps, lakes, rivers, woodlands and hills.
 The Masai are permitted to water their cattle at the permanent lake and can be seen leading their animals in and out of the crater.
 The most commonly seen animals are the lion, wildebeest, zebra, eland, bushbuck, cheetah, jackal, buffalo, Grant's gazelle, Thompson's gazelle and black rhinoceros.
 The afternoon is yours to spend as you please, perhaps with optional walking activities or a coffee tour.

-Welcome to Victoria Falls!
-Your adventure begins with an important welcome meeting at 6 pm.
-If you do happen to arrive early, there are some excellent optional activities to embark on, including morning and afternoon game drives, or walks in the Zambezi National Park.
+Take an included flight from Johannesburg to Victoria Falls – the largest waterfalls in the world.
+Please note that this flight will be unaccompanied; however, you will be able to take the courtesy airport shuttle from your hotel back to Johannesburg Airport, and on arrival at Victoria Falls airport, you will be met by a Peregrine representative and transferred to your lodge, taking approximately 45 minutes.
+Your adventure continues with another group briefing at 6 pm.
+If your flight does arrive early, there are some excellent optional activities to embark on, including morning and afternoon game drives, or walks in the Zambezi National Park.
 You might also choose an unforgettable helicopter flight over the Falls and the Zambezi Gorges.

 This morning you will visit the magnificent Victoria Falls, named by Dr David Livingstone in honour of his English queen.
 One of the world's true natural wonders, Victoria Falls form the largest sheet of falling water in the world when in full flow.
 Once inside the park, your guide will take you through the falls area, stopping at different vantage points along the way to explain the history of the falls and their surrounds.
 After your tour, return to your lodge, where you can take a dip or relax on the deck overlooking a waterhole – look out for elephants passing by!
 Later in the afternoon, it's back to the Zambezi River for a 2-hour river cruise.
 The specially designed jet-propelled boats allow you to reach the shallow water among the islands directly above the Victoria Falls.
 Enjoy included drinks and snacks while meandering between the islands and getting a glimpse of the mist after it has rumbled over the edge of the falls.
 Keep an eye out for crocodiles bathing in sunshine on the banks, or even elephants submerging themselves in the river.